Aliases for TACR1 Gene

 GeneCards Summary for TACR1 Gene

 TACR1 (Tachykinin Receptor 1) is a Protein Coding gene.
-Diseases associated with TACR1 include constipation and cystitis.
-Among its related pathways are Signaling by GPCR and Metabolism.
-GO annotations related to this gene include G-protein coupled receptor activity and substance P receptor activity.
-An important paralog of this gene is NPY1R.
+Diseases associated with TACR1 include Cystitis and Causalgia.
+Among its related pathways are Clathrin-mediated endocytosis and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and substance P receptor activity.
+An important paralog of this gene is TACR3.

 This is a receptor for the tachykinin neuropeptide substance P. It is probably associated with G proteins that activate a phosphatidylinositol-calcium second messenger system.
 The rank order of affinity of this receptor to tachykinins is: substance P > substance K > neuromedin-K.